amaralkaff/DiscordBot/README.md

-# [AmangLy Bot]
+# [DiscordBot]

-[Amangly Bot] is a Discord bot built with Node.js and Discord.js library.
+[DiscordBot] is a Discord bot built with Node.js and Discord.js library.
 It features music playback capabilities, utilizing YouTube as a source.
 This bot is designed to enhance the experience of Discord server members by providing music and interactive command functionalities.

 ## Features